ApsaraDB/PolarDB-Hands-On/PolarDB-M/PolarDB-for-AI/PolarDBforAI.md

 </div>

 Then, a dedicated account is preferably be created for the PolarDB for AI.
-For example, as shown below, we may create a new account "polar_test" with respect to the database "db4ai" and grant "ReadOnly" permission to the account.
+For example, as shown below, you may create a new account "polar_test" with respect to the database "db4ai" and grant "ReadOnly" permission to the account.

 <div align="center">
 <img src=imgs/creatAccount-modified.png width=600 />